 In 2014, EJMA Valais (School of Jazz and Contemporary Music) appoints him as coordinator and professor for the setting up of Djing and MAO – Computer Assisted Music courses.

-In 2019, the mythical German band Hardfloor chooses one of his Acid productions under the pseudonym St.Paul on acid for its Versus series.
+In 2020, the mythical German band Hardfloor chooses one of his Acid productions under the pseudonym St.Paul on acid for its Versus series.
+In 2022, he released on his label Orange & Lemon the EP Acid Stories under St.Paul on Acid.